olejorga/otto-throttle/README.md

 # Otto-throttle

-> Tired of manually adjusting your throttle in cruise, when all you want to do ismake a cup of coffee?
+> Tired of manually adjusting your throttle in cruise, when all you want to do is make a cup of coffee?
 Afraid something might go wrong, while you´re gone?
 Don´t worry!
 Otto is here to take care of you.

 > Otto-throttle is a basic auto-throttle script that adjusts your thrust, based on your selected speed.